telepresenceio/telepresence/reference/config.md

 images:
   registry: privateRepo # This overrides the default docker.io/datawire repo
   agentImage: ambassador-telepresence-agent:1.8.0 # This overrides the agent image to inject when intercepting
+cloud:
+  refreshMessages: 24h # Refresh messages from cloud every 24 hours instead of the default, which is 1 week.
 grpc:
   maxReceiveSize: 10Mi
 ```